Latest posts

 The lesser known browser war

-Feb 7, 2012 3 minute read #browser-war, #browsers, #chome, #firefox, #internet-explorer, #opera, #safariWell it’s been quite a while since I’ve written a post on here but due to a suggestion from a friend I’m going to try and make an effort to write more about the projects I work on and the random thoughts that fall out of my brain.
+Feb 7, 2012 3 minute read #browser-war, #browsers, #chome, #firefox, #internet-explorer, #opera, #safariWell itās been quite a while since Iāve written a post on here but due to a suggestion from a friend Iām going to try and make an effort to write more about the projects I work on and the random thoughts that fall out of my brain.
+A few things have changed since my last post but the main thing would be my job.
+I am now a software test analyst, aka that guy who has to pick fault with your hard work.
+Iām enjoying this position and it is actually quite nice finding bugs and knowing youāre not going to have to be the one that fixes them.

 Apple game center hacks

-Ok I’m currently on holiday with my girlfriend in turkey.
+Ok Iām currently on holiday with my girlfriend in turkey.
 It started getting a bit too hot in the sun a few days ago so we went into the hotel lobby and found free wifi.
+We went to our room and both got out our iOS devices and went to the lobby to catch up with Facebook etc.

 Additional HDD Philosphy

 A friend has asked me what I think the best way for him to set up his new HDD is.
+He currently has a 500GB Internal HDD and has purchased a second one.
+So here is what I would do.

 Guide to repairing TFT monitor scratches